Sea Trout Flies

 than an imitation has since been reflected in most of my

-flies, not only for sea trout but also for other species.
+flies, not only for sea trout but also for trout and salmon.

-trout have excellent night vision and can detect the
+aside, sea trout have excellent night vision and can detect

-smallest of flies.
-Indeed, flies as small as size 12 may, at
+the smallest of flies.
+Indeed, flies as small as size 12

-times, be fished effectively through the night, particularly
+may, at times, be fished effectively through the night,

-on a mild night.
-Nevertheless, on very dark nights, even in
+particularly on a mild night.
+Nevertheless, on very dark

-the clearest of water, a lure with a bit of “presence” ,
+nights, even in the clearest of water, a lure with a bit of

 perhaps a heavily dressed aluminium or plastic tube, might